stoeps13/connections-doc/source/admin/install/t_install_cluster.md

     1. Enter a **domain name**.
 For example: mail.example.com.

+        !!! note
-        **Note:** This domain name is used to build the ReplyTo address.
+    This domain name is used to build the ReplyTo address.
 The address consists of the suffix or prefix, a unique key, and the domain name.

     2. The reply email address is given a unique ID by the system.
 You can customize the address by adding a prefix or suffix, using a maximum of 28 characters.
 This extra information is useful if the domain name is already in use for other purposes.
 Select one of the following options: